dynamsoft-docs/document-normalizer-docs/programming/javascript/user-guide.md

 * `DocumentNormalizer.createInstance()`: this method creates a `DocumentNormalizer` object called `normalizer`.

 * `CameraEnhancer.createInstance()`: this method creates a `CameraEnhancer` object called `cameraEnhancer`, which is used to control the camera as well as the default user interface.
-Once `CameraEnhancer` is bound to `normalizer` via `setImageSource()`, it can send video frames from the camera to `normalizer` for detection and normalization in the video feed.
+Once `CameraEnhancer` is bound to `normalizer` via `setImageSource()`, the `normalizer` will get video frames from the camera for detection and normalization.

 * `onQuadDetected`: this event is triggered every time the SDK finishes detecting a new quadrilateral.
 The `quadResults` object contains all the quadrilaterals that the SDK has found on this frame.
 In this example, we print the quad results to the browser console.